-Seattle Aquarium exhibits and restrooms are wheelchair accessible.
-If you need a wheelchair you can check one out, free of charge, from the Guest Services desk (available on a first come, first serve basis).
-A credit card is required for check-out and will be charged $600 if the wheelchair is not returned.
+The Aquarium’s exhibits and restrooms are wheelchair-accessible.
+If you need a wheelchair, you may check one out, free of charge, from the Aquarium’s Guest Services desk (available on a first-come, first-served basis).
+Wheelchairs will be sanitized between uses.
+A credit card is required for checkout and will be charged $600 if the wheelchair isn’t returned.

-The closest handicapped parking spaces to the Seattle Aquarium entrance are located at the DPS private parking lot across the street from the Aquarium.
-The Pike Place Market Public Parking Garage also has handicapped parking and elevator access to the Pike Place Market.
-Both locations charge $3.00 per hour (rates change seasonally).
+The closest handicapped parking spaces to the Seattle Aquarium entrance are located at the Platinum Parking Hillclimb Garage across the street from the Aquarium at 1422 Alaskan Way.
+The Pike Place Market parking garage also has handicapped parking and elevator access to the Pike Place Market.

 When registering for a class, please use the registration form to let us know how we can best assist your group and/or request any special accommodations needed.
 We try to accommodate all groups with advance notice.
-If you would like more information please contact our registrar at (206) 386-4353.
+If you’d like more information, please contact our registrar at (206) 693-6196.
 Any information you can share will help us prepare so that your students have the best experience possible.

 Interpreters and sighted tour guides for deaf, blind and visually impaired groups.

 If you speak another language, we may be able to provide an interpreter for your visit to the Seattle Aquarium.

 With a minimum of two weeks’ notice the Seattle Aquarium may be able to arrange for an ASL sign language interpreter or a sighted tour guide at no additional charge for our deaf, blind or visually impaired visitors.

 Please call (206) 693-6196 or e-mail at firstname.lastname@example.org with a minimum of two weeks’ notice to request an interpreter and make arrangements.
 Requests will be filled on an as-available basis.